angelo-space/hello-fresh/README.md

-# Hello fresh Recipe App
+# Hello Fresh Recipe App

 This project was created using "create-react-app".
 It is a simple recipe app that lets your search and view recipes giving you details about the recipe's ingredients, instructions, and nutritional facts.